InnocentZero/C_CPP_Notes/src/notes/natas_levels.md

 ## Level 8

 Check the PHP source they are providing.
-Obtain the string from the hexadecimal, reverse it, and do a `base64` decode on it.
+Get the string from the hexadecimal, reverse it, and do a `base64` decode on it.

 ## Level 9